Skip to main content

 GLP-1 medications are among the most denied prescriptions in America — for weight management especially, denials are routine.
 Many turn on prior-authorization rules, step therapy, plan exclusions, and clinical documentation.

 Upload your denial letter.
-Lysco identifies the exact reason, checks your plan\u2019s step-therapy rules, and drafts an appeal with clinical citations.
-Your first appeal letter is free.
+Lysco identifies the exact reason, maps the step-therapy and exception arguments that fit it, and drafts an appeal with clinical citations.
+Your first read is free.

 7 min read Updated April 2026